-The pension rights contemplated by USFSPA involve nondisability "longevity retirement" under 10 U.S.C.
-1401-12, not retirement for disability under 10 U.S.C.
-1201-21.
+The pension rights contemplated by USFSPA involve non-disability "longevity retirement" under 10 U.S.C.
+1401-12, not retirement for disability under Title 10, Chapter 61, or disability compensation under Title 38.
 In Mansell v.
-Mansell the U.S. Supreme Court in 1989 held that a pension, to the extent it is based on disability retirement, is not divisible under USFSPA, and that the states may divide only "disposable retired pay" as that term is defined in USFSPA.
+Mansell the U.S. Supreme Court in 1989 held that a pension, to the extent it is based on disability compensation, is not divisible under USFSPA, and that DFAS may divide only "disposable retired pay" as that term is defined in USFSPA.
 Disability pay is a complicated issue.
 A member of the military can take advantage of two different systems for disability benefits.